CouscousPHP/Couscous/docs/configuration.md

 # Base URL of the published website (no "/" at the end!)
 baseUrl: http://mnapoli.github.io/Couscous

+# Name of the directory containing the website template (default is "website")
+directory: website

+# List of directories to exclude from the processing (default contains "vendor")
+# Paths are relative to the repository root
+exclude:
+  - vendor
+  - some/dir

 # Scripts to execute before generating the website
 before:
   - cp bin/couscous.phar website/public/